 At Legally Yours our lawyers will hold your hand through the entire process, ensuring that at all times you are informed and in control of both what to expect and what you will pay for each stage.

-Our family lawyers will provide a complimentary phone consultation to talk you through the process, and will then provide you with a fixed-fee quote for each stage of the process.
+Our family lawyers will talk you through your options, and will then provide you with a fixed-fee quote for each stage of the process.

 Our dedicated family lawyers can help you with the following services